-Chandler, a Republican, was the representative for New York's 19th congressional district from 1921 to 1923.
+Chandler was the representative for New York’s 19th congressional district and was a Republican.
+He served from 1921 to 1923.

 From Apr 1913 to Mar 1923, Chandler missed 525 of 1,065 roll call votes, which is 49.3%.
 This is much worse than the median of 27.3% among the lifetime records of representatives serving in Mar 1923.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information